-"Guru, Karmakandi Brahmins can impart population education including sexual and

-Reproductive health to the masses of people."
+"Guru, Karmakandi Brahmins can impart population education including sexual and Reproductive health to the masses of people."

-"Yes, they can do it, and have been doing it for a long time."
+"Yes, they can do it, and have been doing it for a long time.
 Brahmins need a course of population, sex and reproductive training.
 They can play a role of facilitator.
 They are respected personalities of the society.
 The government can utilize them to impart such education informally.
 They can preach people on safe motherhood and control population explosion."

-The discussion above encouraged me to find out scientific knowledge on the birth of a boy and girl child.
-As I found, a woman does not determine the sex of her child.
+The discussion above is based on scientific knowledge on the birth of a boy and girl child.
+A woman does not determine the sex of her child.
 Every woman has eggs that contain X chromosomes.
 If the sperm that fertilizes one of these eggs contains another X chromosome, the result will be a baby girl.
-However, if the sperm that fertilizes the egg contains a Y chromosome, the woman will give birth to a baby boy (http://www.lovetoknow.com/).

-The scientific practice of fertilization between x-x and x-y chromosomes is similar to the advice of the Brahmins given during the Garuda Purana recitation.
+However, if the sperm that fertilizes the egg contains a Y chromosome, the woman will give birth to a baby boy.
+The scientific practice of fertilization between x-x and x-y chromosomes is similar to the advice of the Brahmins given during the Garud Puran recitation.
 In my opinion, the general people hardly understand the scientific formulas but they easily grasp the Brahmins' advice.
-The religion has in-depth link with science and has incorporated scientific formula in an indirect way.
+The religion has indepth link with science and has incorporated scientific formula in an indirect way.
 Public have proved it in their day-to-day practice.
 Scientific research should be carried out to strengthen the public belief.
-In principle, if the findings are positive, reproductory education should also be made a part of religious gatherings such as Bahagavat Gyan Maha Yangya.
+In principle, if the findings are positive, reproductive education should also be made a part of religious gatherings such as Bahagavat Gyan Maha Yangya.